-Notes Receivable From Participants - Each participant may borrow up to a maximum amount equal to the lesser of \$50,000, reduced by the amount, if any, of the highest balance of all outstanding loans to the participant during the one-year period ending on the day prior to the day on which the loan in question is made, or 50% of his or her vested account balance.
+Notes Receivable from Participants

+Each participant may borrow up to a maximum amount equal to the lesser of \$50,000, reduced by the amount, if any, of the highest balance of all outstanding loans to the participant during the one-year period ending on the day prior to the day on which the loan in question is made, or 50% of his or her vested account balance.
 The minimum loan amount is \$1,000.
 Participant loans are valued at their outstanding principal balances, plus any accrued but unpaid interest, and approximate fair value.
-The loans are secured by the balance in the participant's account and bear interest at the prime rate quoted in the Wall Street Journal on the first day of the month in which the loan is made, plus 2%.
-Interest rates on participant loans ranged from 5.25% to 11.0% at December 31, 2010.
+The loans are secured by the balances in the participants' accounts and bear interest at the prime rate quoted in the Wall Street Journal on the first day of the month in which the loan is made, plus 2%.
+The interest rate was 5.25% on all outstanding loans at December 31, 2013.
 The loans are repaid ratably through payroll deductions over a period of five years or less for a general-purpose loan or over a period of ten years or less for a primary residence loan.

+Voting Rights

-Voting Rights - Each participant is entitled to exercise voting rights attributable to the shares of the Company's common stock allocated to his or her account and is notified by the transfer agent, Computershare, prior to the time such rights are to be exercised.
+Each participant is entitled to exercise voting rights attributable to the shares of the Company's common stock allocated to his or her account and is notified by the transfer agent, Computershare, prior to the time such rights are to be exercised.

+Administrative Expenses

-Administrative Expenses - Substantially all administrative expenses of the Plan are paid directly by the Plan.
+Substantially all administrative expenses of the Plan are paid directly by the Plan.

+Plan Termination

-Plan Termination - Although it has not expressed any intent to do so, the Company has the right under the Plan to discontinue its contributions at any time and to terminate the Plan, subject to the provisions of the IRC and ERISA.
+Although it has not expressed any intent to do so, the Company has the right under the Plan to discontinue its contributions at any time and to terminate the Plan, subject to the provisions of the IRC and ERISA.